 Maybe you become irritable or intolerant, perhaps you get headaches or palpitations, maybe racing or anxious thoughts or perhaps it’s a change in behavior.
 What tell-tale change can you use as an indicator in future?

 For me, it's feeling overwhelmed, that things are out of control and/or unable to think straight, crowded in mind.

 Whenever I have those canaries singing, I know its time to review my activities (both drainers and sustainers) and take action.

-If after taking action those birds don’t quieten, I know that I need to find other ways to manage my load as either it is too big or the road too long and that includes asking for assistance and asking twice, if necessary.
+If after taking action those birds don’t quieten, I know that I need to find other ways to manage my load as either it is too big or the road too long and that includes asking for assistance and asking twice or three times, if necessary.